Selenthios/Selenthios.github.io/_posts/2016-10-03-Can't-Stop-Me-Now.md

 ---
 layout: post
-title: "Let me just log onto my favorite website here...www.karst...Oh hey it got an update!"
+title: "Learning A Lot of Things!"
 ---

-# Learning...
-A lot of things!

 So I was able to do some pretty neat updates and Javascript tricks.
 I have been religiously doing the Enki workouts and reading Eloquent JS.
 I can't tell you how excited I am about all of this.
 Coding every day and figuring out more and